top of page

 SECTION 1

-A. Completed application forms, together with all required enclosures, must reach our mail box no later November 30th of each year. (see AMENDMENTS below)
+A. Completed application forms, together with all required attachments, must be received no later than March 31st of each year.

 B. All applications received after the deadline will not be accepted.

-C. The application for scholarship must be completed in its entirety and shall include all required enclosures.
+C. The application for scholarship must be completed in its entirety and shall include all required attachments.
 Among these must be:

 1. A letter along with supporting tax information attesting to the applicant’s eligibility.